Maintenance & Habitability Obligations in Saudi Arabia

 What is this right?

-Landlords have a legal duty to maintain rental properties in livable condition:
+Landlords have a legal duty to maintain rental properties in livable condition — and the Ejar platform provides a documentation trail for maintenance disputes:

-• Structural maintenance: The landlord is responsible for major repairs — plumbing, electrical systems, roofing, structural issues, and air conditioning systems.
+• Structural maintenance: The landlord is responsible for major repairs — plumbing, electrical systems, roofing, structural issues, and air conditioning (a habitability essential in Saudi Arabia's extreme heat).

 • Habitability: The property must be fit for its intended purpose.
-If a defect makes the property unlivable, the tenant can demand repairs or terminate the lease.
+In Saudi Arabia, a non-functioning AC system during summer months (temperatures exceeding 50C) can render a property unlivable, giving the tenant the right to demand immediate repair or terminate the lease.

-• Tenant responsibilities: Minor maintenance and day-to-day upkeep (light bulbs, small fixtures) are typically the tenant's responsibility unless the contract says otherwise.
+• Tenant responsibilities: Minor maintenance and day-to-day upkeep (light bulbs, small fixtures) are typically the tenant's responsibility unless the Ejar contract specifies otherwise.

-• Contract terms: The Ejar contract should specify who is responsible for what types of maintenance.
+• Contract terms: The Ejar contract should specify who is responsible for each type of maintenance — this is enforceable through the Enforcement Court.

-• Right to repair: If the landlord fails to make necessary repairs after written notice, the tenant may be able to make repairs and deduct the cost from rent — but this requires careful documentation and ideally a court order.
+• Right to repair: If the landlord fails to make necessary repairs after written notice, the tenant may be able to make repairs and seek reimbursement — but document everything and ideally get a court order first.

 When does it apply?